 Artist in Residence Program

-The New York Dance & Arts Innovations established an Artist in Residence Program for an artist recognized internationally to initiate collaboration between the Board of Directors and the artist in designing creative events, presenting diverse programs as well as providing educational assistance to younger, aspiring artists.
+New York Dance & Arts Innovations established the Artist in Residence Program for artist recognized internationally to initiate collaboration between the Board of Directors and the artist in designing creative events, presenting diverse programs as well as providing educational assistance to younger, aspiring artists.

 Nina Kuzma-Sapiejewska is among the finest examples of today’s brilliantly talented and versatile musicians, recognized internationally as a true master of the keyboard.
 The New York Times calls her “an expert on Chopin,” “absolutely first rate” writes The Washington Star.
 The Washington Post describes her recital as “electrifying performance” and the Toronto’s Globe and Mail features an article entitled “Tenderly Warm Bach.”
 The Greek newspaper Makedonia comments “a pianist of international scale” and the Polish Gazeta Krakowska says “she is a virtuoso.”
 The Swiss Solothurner Zeitung praises her concert “the assets of this Polish pianist not only remind the meditative tone of Rubinstein, but also show the fiery temperament and virtuosity arousing enormous applause.”